gdmbenedict/gdmbenedict/README.md

 # Hi there 👋 I'm Matt.

-I'm Matthieu Benedict is a first year student in NSCC's game programming progam.
-I've dabbled in software engineering, IT, and managment best practices, but my true love is game programming.
+I'm Matthieu Benedict, a first year student in NSCC's game programming progam.
+I've dabbled in software engineering, IT, and management best practices, but my true love is game programming.
 I know a few different programming languages and am always hungry for more experience in the industry!

 ## 💼 I’m currently working on...
 I'm currently working on a prototype for a MetroidVania game (working title: Vain) for my game development class.
 The core elements of this game are of course 2D action combat and platforming.
 An elevator pitch for this game may be something like this: "Betrayed and cast down from divinity by her children, the goddess must now make her way back up the divine tower to take back her powers and enact her revenge".